 Condition: The following internal control deficiencies were noted regarding credit cards in the County:

-• Written documentation did not exist for some County employees who used County credit cards that they had received specific training on how to properly use the P-Card.
+- Written documentation did not exist for some County employees who used County credit cards indicating they had received specific training on how to properly use the P-Card. - Some credit card transactions were not approved by the documented approver.